-It’s nice to know the professor of happiness has a sense of humor.
+It’s nice to know the professor of happiness had a sense of humor.

 On the vertical rail, I created four rows for each day.
-The top row was for positive emotions, the second was for negative emotions, the next was a description of what I was doing in that hour, and in the fourth I established categories for each activity.
+The top row was for positive emotions, the second was for negative emotions, the third was a description of what I was doing in that hour and in the fourth I established categories for each activity.

 I wasn’t sure what to expect, but it’s one of the most worthwhile personal studies I’ve done.
 Some obvious trends emerge.
-The numbers tell you how you’re living and how you feel about how you’re living, which is good information for anyone who plans to keep living.
+The numbers tell you how you’re living and how you feel about how you’re living—good information for anyone who plans to keep living.

 Those numbers don’t give the whole picture, though.
 At the end of each day, in the “How satisfied are you?” column, where I could pick a number between 0 and 7, the numbers add up to 119, for an average of 4.25.
 That’s barely halfway satisfied, and I was on a holiday vacation for most of it.

-But… I’m so happy!
+But… I’m such a happy person!
 Look at that other score!

 In the absence of a more reasonable response (what if most hours exist in a state that’s neither positive or negative?) a person will err toward the positive in the moment, then give a more honest assessment at the end of the day.

-The interesting part comes when you look deeper at the numbers and find the trends.
+The interesting part comes when you look more closely at the numbers and find the trends.
 Where and when are the spikes?

-One of my favorite simple lines in any song is by a Texas songwriter named Ryan Bingham, who in “Dylan’s Hard Rain” has a line that goes, “Everything stays the same, if you don’t change it.”
+One of my favorite simple lines in any song is by a Texas songwriter named Ryan Bingham, who has a line in “Dylan’s Hard Rain” that goes, “Everythin’ stays the same, if you don’t change it.”